BysaniVishal/GlassBox-AI/README.md

-#GlassBox AI – Making AI Fair, Transparent & Accountable
+GlassBox AI – Making AI Fair, Transparent & Accountable

-Hey there 👋
+Hey there!
 Welcome to the project repository for **GlassBox AI**, our finalist submission for **SAP HackFest 2025**.
 Out of 4000+ teams, we were proud to make it to the Top 200 National Finalists.
 This project is about building trust in AI systems by detecting bias, promoting fairness, and making AI decisions explainable — turning black-box models into transparent, glass-box systems.